LPGA Drive On Championship: Florida

 The first Florida tournament was held in March 2021 at the Golden Ocala Golf Club in Ocala, Florida.
 Austin Ernst won by five strokes over Jennifer Kupcho.
 In February 2022 at Crown Colony Golf Club in Fort Myers, Florida, Leona Maguire became the first Irish winner on the LPGA tour, finishing 3 strokes clear of Lexi Thompson.
+The second Florida tournament was held in January 2024 at the Bradenton Country Club in Bradenton, Florida.

 Arizona

-The first Arizona tournament will be held in March 2023 at the Superstition Mountain Golf & Country Club in Gold Canyon, Arizona.
-The 132-player field will compete for a higher purse, $1.75 million, with $262,500 going to the winner.
+The first Arizona tournament was held in March 2023 at the Superstition Mountain Golf & Country Club in Gold Canyon, Arizona.
+The 132-player field competed for a higher purse, $1.75 million, with $262,500 going to the winner.